 The scenarios represent three different futures – a hotter drier future, a warmer future where annual precipitation remains roughly the same but with seasonality changes, and a future with high inter annual variability between hot dry years followed by cold wet years.
 These scenarios were developed with projected seasonal climate data provided to us by Dr. Imatiaz Rangwala (climatologist with Western Water Assessment and NOAA) for the year 2035.
 Ecological implications were developed by Renée Rondeau (ecologist with the Colorado Natural Heritage Program).
 Ecological experts reviewed and edited the Scenarios.

-In the spring of 2017 MSI and our partners are recording the Social-Ecological Resilience and Changing Landscapes Webinar Series.
-The webinars will integrate key social, ecological and climate components influencing climate adaptation.
-They will highlight the seeps, springs and wetlands and piñon-juniper landscapes to help identify intervention points and strategies to reduce impacts of climate change on people and nature.
-The webinars will be archived and linked here as they become available.
+In the spring of 2017 MSI and our partners recorded the Social-Ecological Resilience and Changing Landscapes Webinar Series.
+The webinars integrated key social, ecological and climate components that influence climate adaptation.
+They highlighted landscapes from piñon-juniper woodlands, and seeps, springs and wetlands to help identify intervention points and strategies to reduce impacts of climate change on people and nature.

-Description: The National Conservation Training Center partnered with the North Central Climate Science Center and the Mountain Studies Institute to offer two climate-smart conservation courses together in the Durango, CO area.
-Both courses are based on the guide Climate-Smart Conservation: Putting Adaptation Principles into Practice.
+The National Conservation Training Center partnered with the North Central Climate Science Center and the Mountain Studies Institute to offer two climate-smart conservation courses together in Durango, CO in 2017.
+For an introduction to climate adaptation, we recommend the guide Climate-Smart Conservation: Putting Adaptation Principles into Practice.